• Skip to primary navigation

 Peach Crisp

 Are you a cobbler or a crisp fan?
 I go back and forth but the other day after my neighbor delivered some freshly picked peaches I decided it was a peach crisp kind of day.
-I had already made a peach pie so a peach crisp sounded easy and delicious.
+I love how easy and delicious a crisp is.

-As much as I enjoy a delicious peach, I have to admit that my favorite part of a peach crisp is that crunchy, sweet topping that goes over the peaches.
+The best part of a crisp?
+Those peaches were delicious but I have to admit that my favorite part is that crunchy, crisp topping that goes over the peaches!

 eating Peach Crisp with ice cream out of a cast iron skillet